Facebook bans Infowars' Alex Jones for 30 days -- but he's still streaming

 Infowars didn't immediately respond to a request for comment.

 Update, July 27 at 9:15 a.m.
-PT: Added that despite the ban, Jones' show is still streaming live on multiple Facebook pages.
+PT: Adds that despite the ban, Jones' show is still streaming live on multiple Facebook pages.

+Update, 10:17 a.m.
+PT: Added that eight Sandy Hook families are suing Jones for defamation.

 Disclosure: Sean Hollister's wife works for Facebook as an internal video producer.